 Typing Speed Test

 A typing speed test measures how many words per minute (WPM) you can type accurately.
-The global average typing speed is 40โ50 WPM for adults; professional typists average 65โ75 WPM; top competitive typists exceed 150 WPM.
-This free test presents common English words and measures your WPM and accuracy over your chosen time window โ 30, 60, or 120 seconds.
+The global average typing speed is 40โ50 WPM for adults, based on data from over 10 million audited tests; professional typists and office workers average 65โ75 WPM; top competitive typists on platforms like TypeRacer and Monkeytype exceed 150 WPM.
+The world record on a standard keyboard is 316 WPM.

 Typing Speed Benchmarks by Skill Level